yudataguy/Awesome-Japanese/readme.md

 ### Other textbooks

-[Google Drive](https://drive.google.com/open?id=0B7RbJJM_m3GDWTBVRk5mcm9YMEU), which has links to other textbooks such as Japanese for Busy People, Japanese - The Manga Way, and An Integrated Approach to Intermediate Japanese.
+[Google Drive](https://drive.google.com/open?id=0B7RbJJM_m3GDWTBVRk5mcm9YMEU) - contains links to other textbooks such as Japanese for Busy People, Japanese - The Manga Way, and An Integrated Approach to Intermediate Japanese.
 Additionally, there's some reading resources such as Yotsubato, and some listening material.

 ## Course